AEADataEditor/report-aea-data-editor-2023/README.md

 #### Generically

+The Python file `01_zenodo_pull.py` can be run as `python3 01_zenodo_pull.py`.

 Each R file can be run independently (separate R sessions), in numerical order, e.g., `R CMD BATCH 02_lab_members.R`.

-The Python file `01_zenodo_pull.py` can be run as `python3 01_zenodo_pull.py`.

 The script `run_all.sh` is used within a (Linux) shell to implement the above run order, but is optional.

-To run the registry code, `knit` the Rmd file.
+To run the registry code, `knit` the `data/registry/Scripts/AEA Annual Report_reproducible.Rmd` file.

 #### Using the container

 > NOTE: this was the only way the code was run by the authors.

 - The container can be started to serve RStudio, or to run from the shell.
+This has not been tested in a Windows/Docker environment nor on ARM Macs.
-If using Rstudio, all code was run from the embedded terminal, not the R console.
+- If using Rstudio, all code was run from the embedded terminal, not the R console.
 - Convenience bash scripts are provided for both options:  `start_rstudio.sh` (for RStudio) or `run.sh` (to simply produce all figures and tables not related to the registry).
 - These scripts are known to work on multiple Linux workstations, and on Intel Macs.
-They have not been tested in a Windows/Docker environment.
 - Alternatively, from a terminal, run Docker as follows to obtain a terminal with R, Python, and all configured packages:

 ```